gitlabhq/gitlabhq/doc/migrate_ci_to_ce/README.md

 1. If your GitLab CI uses **mysql2** and GitLab CE/EE uses **postgres**.
 Please follow **Dump MySQL and migrate to PostgreSQL** guide.

-**Remember credentials stored for GitLab CI.
-You will need to put the credentials into commands executed below.**
+**Remember credentials stored for accessing GitLab CI.
+You will need to put these credentials into commands executed below.**

     $ cat config/database.yml                                                                                                                                                                                                                        [10:06:55]
     #